Legal Financial Obligations.

 Upon conviction or plea of guilty, a defendant in superior court is liable for a fee of $200, and a defendant in a court of limited jurisdiction is liable for a fee of $43.
 These fees may not be imposed on a defendant who is indigent.

-A court may refrain from imposing, or relieve an offender of the requirement to pay, full or partial restitution and accrued interest on restitution to any insurer or entity that is not an individual if the court finds the offender does not have the current or likely future ability to pay full or partial restitution.
+A court may refrain from imposing, or relieve an offender of the requirement to pay, full or partial restitution and accrued interest on restitution to any insurer or state agency if the court finds the offender does not have the current or likely future ability to pay.
+A person does not have the current ability to pay if the person is indigent.
+"Insurer" does not include an individual self-insurance program or joint self-insurance program.

 The court may elect not to impose interest on any restitution ordered by the court after inquiring into and considering the following factors: